-I remember turning up to my fine art degree, I was a seventeen and had escaped, an unhappy family background.
+I remember turning up to my Fine Arts Degree, I was a seventeen and had escaped, an unhappy family background.
 I had no qualifications and was suffering from a lot of mental health issues.

 I was the last of the poor, going to university, as in those days you could get a student loan and join.
 I had moved to Southport in the Northwest of the UK.
 I had enough money to pay my rent, but needed to get a job quickly and settled in, doing a cleaning job.

 I came to my degree, knowing that art made me feel good.
 It helped me express feelings, I couldn’t put into words, and most importantly, it gave me ‘freedom’.
 I valued this in a world, with so many rules.

 When I turned up on my first day at the university, I remember that everyone was sitting on the floor.
 So I thought I would be a rebel and sat on a chair!
 Being poor means its challenging to hang around with some people.
 A lot of people spend their time ‘consuming’ and spending money.